umbraco/UmbracoDocs/Reference/Configuration/RequestHandlerSettings/index.md

 This setting can be set to **try** This will make the engine try to convert the name to an ASCII implementation.
 If it fails, it will fallback to the name.
 Reason is that some languages don't have ASCII implementations, therefore the urls would end up being empty.

 ### Enable default character replacements
-This setting tells umbraco to use the default character replacements.
+This setting tells Umbraco to use the default character replacements.
 If you don't want the default character replacements, set this to false.

 ### Char collection